Improving Topological Detection of Weather Regimes in climate dynamical systems: Datasets

 \subsection{Charney--DeVore model}

-The Charney--DeVore (CdV) model is a simple six-variable system used to study large-scale atmospheric flow \cite{charney1979multiple}.
+The Charney--DeVore (CdV) model is a simple six-variable system used to study large-scale atmospheric flow \citet{charney1979multiple}.
 It produces two regimes corresponding to blocked and zonal flow.
-In the classical view \cite{charney1979multiple}, these regimes are related to two fixed points where the model’s trajectory slows down.
-The fixed point for the blocked regime lies near the dense central region of the attractor, while the zonal regime is found near the back left corner \cite{strommen2023topological}.
-The blocked regime is more stable and quasi-stationary, while the zonal regime is more turbulent and chaotic \cite{pomeau1980intermittent}.
-In the phase space, the blocking state forms a dense, connected region, whereas the zonal state appears as many low-density loops spiraling outward across a wider area \cite{strommen2023topological}.
-These loops can be seen in raw data (see Fig.~\ref{fig:dataset-CDV}).
+In the classical view \citet{charney1979multiple}, these regimes are associated with two fixed points around which the model’s trajectory slows down.
+The blocked regime is more stable and quasi-stationary, while the zonal regime is more turbulent and chaotic \citet{pomeau1980intermittent}.
+In phase space, the fixed point for the blocked regime lies near the dense central region of the attractor, while the fixed point for the zonal regime is found near the back left corner, and appears as a set of low-density loops spiraling outward across a wider area \citet{strommen2023topological}.
+These loops can be interpreted as weak bursting transients and are visible in the raw data.
+Fig.~\ref{fig:datasets-all}(b) shows the projection of this dataset onto the first three principal components.